 The kit's roof comes without rainstrips, and this is fortunate because the rainstrip patterns changed from vehicle to vehicle.
 Shocvans seem to often have had lamp irons on the left-hand sides of the ends, about 3 ribs up and spanning a pair of ribs.

-Photos of diagrams 1/220 can be found here and here, and these and other diagram 1/218 vans can be found on Paul Bartlett's BR wagons site.
+Photos of diagrams 1/208 and 1/220 can be found at Paul Bartlett's BR wagons site.

 Tony McSean's pic of his two ply-sided BR shocvans, in October 1999.
 They are built more or less as the kit intended apart from compensation and variant MJT cast buffers.
 Tony writes: "As you can see from the slightly saggy buffer beams, I forgot how much heavier white metal is than plastic and didn't take enough care when building them!
 Still, I'm pleased with the weathering and they really are excellent kits."